Article Collection

 Starting Containers

-As mentioned, Docker in its core is a system for creating software images and running them in containers.
+As mentioned, in its core Docker is a system for creating software images and running them in containers.

 However, we do not have to build all images ourselves.
-Docker maintains a public registry of available images, and as soon as we reference an image that does not exist locally, Docker will connect to its public Internet registry and try download it from there.
+Docker maintains a public registry of available images, and as soon as we reference an image that does not exist locally, Docker will connect to its public Internet registry and try downloading it from there.

 # Show running containers